Many or all companies we feature compensate us. Compensation and editorial

 Like credit cards, home equity lines of credit (HELOCs) are a type of revolving debt.
 You’ll get a credit limit, which may be limited based on how much equity you have in your home—the 85% limit that applies to home equity loans is also typical here.

-HELOC interest rates are typically variable, so they fluctuate over time.
+Most HELOC interest rates are variable, so they fluctuate over time.

 Like home equity loans, you use your home as collateral, and you may be able to deduct the interest you pay in certain situations.
-However, that also means your home could be at risk if you fail to make payments.
+That also means your home could be at risk if you fail to make payments.
 HELOCs typically charge closing costs, annual fees, and draw fees.

 Personal loans vs. payday loans

-Payday loans are designed for people with extremely poor credit, primarily because you typically don’t need to undergo a credit check to get approved.
-However, these small-dollar loans typically have short repayment periods—often 14 days—and charge an average APR of 400%.
+Payday loans are designed for people with poor credit because you don’t need to undergo a credit check to get approved.
+However, these small-dollar loans tend to have short repayment periods—often 14 days—and charge an average APR of 400%.

 As a result, it’s best to avoid payday loans if possible.
 Instead, consider personal loans for bad credit